 Figure 7.
-California Net Domestic Migration by Educational Attainment,
+California Net Domestic Migration by Educational Attainment, All Adults Aged 25 and Over, 2006 to 2016

 The data on migration from California by occupation tell a similar story when analyzed according to educational attainment and income levels.
 The vast majority of outbound migrants were concentrated in lower-skilled, lower-paying fields-namely Sales, Transportation, and Food Preparation, which together accounted for a net outflow of more than 180,200 domestic migrants from 2006 to 2016.
 In contrast, California continues to attract workers in high-skilled, high-wage fields like Computer/Mathematical, Healthcare Practitioners, Science, and Architecture/Engineering occupations, attracting 82,700 net inbound migrants.